pixlee/ios-sdk-carthage/README.md

-User Completes Checkout: Call this whenever a user completes a checkout and makes a purchase User Visits a Page with a Pixlee Widget: Call this whenever a user visits a page which as a Pixlee Widget on it User Clicks on the Pixlee Widget : Call this whenever a user clicks on an item in the Pixlee widget
+User Completes Checkout: Call this whenever a user completes a checkout and makes a purchase User Visits a Page with a Pixlee Widget: Call this whenever a user visits a page which as a Pixlee Widget on it User Clicks on the Pixlee Widget : Call this whenever a user clicks on an item in the Pixlee widget PXLAlbums →  Load More: Call this whenever a user clicks 'Load More' button on the widget

+PXLPhoto → Action Link Clicked: Call this whenever a user make an action after clicking on an item in the Pixlee widget

 ```
 #### Example Add to Cart